 This week Secretary Tom Vilsack announced millions of dollars in grant funding authorized through the 2014 Farm Bill, including $66 million in Specialty Crop Block Grants (SCBG) awarded by AMS.
 The goal of the SCBG program is to promote and increase opportunities for specialty crop producers by supporting projects that create new business opportunities, boost productivity and improve food safety.
 Every state department of agriculture receives a block grant that it can use to fund projects that support its specific priorities.
 This year’s specialty crop block grants fund 838 projects across all 50 states, the District of Columbia and four U.S. territories.

 Our new local and regional Market News reports are just one way USDA is ensuring that farmers and ranchers get access to the resources they need to thrive in the local market sector.
 Photo courtesy of Cascade Brook Farm.

 It wasn’t too long ago that beef was far less traveled, and families often put a side of beef away in the freezer for the winter.
 Modern day conveniences make beef and the beef buying experience more suitable to a faster pace of life, but old traditions are hard to let go.
 Across the board, we’re seeing a return to buying local, and—although modern conveniences are still enjoyed—local beef is also more accessible.

-USDA Market News has created a new series of market reports on locally or regionally produced agricultural products.
-The reports—covering products from all commodity areas—are all available on the Local & Regional Food Marketing Information web page, which provides farmers, other agricultural businesses, and consumers with a one-stop-shop for market and pricing information for local and regional food outlets.
-Three report categories are now online: Read more »
+USDA Market News, part of USDA’s Agricultural Marketing Service, recently created a series of market reports on locally or regionally produced agricultural products, including beef.
+As a part of the 2014 Farm Bill, the reports provide farmers, other agricultural businesses and consumers with a one-stop-shop for market and pricing information for local and regional food outlets.
+Read more »